cheran99/SOC-Automation/README.md

 ### Step 1: Install Windows 10 Virtual Machine

-The first step is downloading a virtual machine platform such as VirtualBox or VMWare.
+The first step is to download a virtual machine platform such as VirtualBox or VMWare.
 In this project, VirtualBox is used as a platform.

 Once VirtualBox is downloaded, the next step is to download the ISO image for Windows 10.
 To do this, download the ISO file from the official Microsoft website.